 This week on Grey's Anatomy, the race for Chief Resident is on, old Cristina is back, baby!, baby drama and romantic quadrangles abound, and oh yeah, there might be some patients too.
 We've crossed the halfway point in the seventh season of this hit medical drama, so it's time to start reeling in some of those plotlines, so we can get things squared away in time for dramatic revelations at sweeps!

-Find out what the Grand Rounds crew thought of it all, after the jump!
+Find out what the Grand Rounds bloggers think of it all, and add your comments, after the jump.

 Baby drama, first year medical students, marriage equality, and tough medical decisions on this week's Grey's Anatomy!
 After a winter hiatus, the show is trying to reconnect us with the characters and their storylines.
 Is it working?
 All this and more, after the jump!

 Deja vu this week on Grey's Anatomy as the team at Seattle Grace is plunged into helping the victims of a shooting rampage on a school campus.
 A whole lot of healing over the first half of the season has been building up to this moment.
 How do they handle it?
 And what in blazes is Teddy up to?!

 All this and more (spoilers galore!) after the break!

 You know how we've all been wondering how MTV could continue to air Teen Mom and 16 & Pregnant while avoiding the topic of abortion?
 Nearly one-third of teen pregnancies end in abortion, yet the popular MTV shows have skirted the issue for a few seasons—until now.